-Three dam wall layouts were initially proposed and investigated by the engineers.
+Four dam wall layouts have been proposed and investigated by the engineers to date.
 Please refer to Appendix 3.

-Option 1: This option has the same wall position as the preferred alternative (Option 2), but also has an additional saddle wall on the upstream side making it extremely difficult firstly to get flood water into the dam and then around it when its full.
+Option 1: This option has the same wall position as the Option 2, but also has an additional saddle wall on the upstream side making it extremely difficult firstly to get flood water into the dam and then around it when its full.
 It will have a capacity of approximately 168 000m3.
-It has a storage ratio of +/- 5, which is considered economically viable.
+It has a storage ratio of +/-5, which is considered economically viable.

-Option 2 (preferred dam wall layout): This option is the preferred layout.
-It has the same dam wall position as Option 1, but does not have the second wall (saddle wall).
-Its capacity is larger than option 1 (~235 000m3 compared to 168 000m3) and has a better storage ratio (far exceeding 5) and is therefore more economical and financially viable than option 1.
+Option 2: This option has the same dam wall position as Option 1, but does not have the second wall (saddle wall).
+Its capacity is larger than option 1 (~235 000m3 compared to 168 000m3) and has a better storage ratio (far exceeding 5) and is therefore more economical and financially viable than option 1 and option 4.
+This was the previously preferred alternative, however, this dam is too large for the available water rights, and therefore no longer considered the preferred option (see Appendix 2B).